-- My Stat Lab is REQUIRED for Stat 1430.
+• My Stat Lab is required for Stat 1430.
 It includes the e-book and our statistical software.
-It's a part of Carmen Books, already incorporated in your course fee at a much lower price.
-You don't need scholarship or financial aid money to register for it. - The instructions to register for access to MyStatLab are under the COURSE INFORMATION MODULE of Carmen.
-(If you want to opt out go to the OSU Carmen Books website.) - The textbook is Business Statistics 4th Edition, by N. Sharpe.
+It's a part of Carmen Books at no cost to you.
+This semester you don't need to register for it - you access it through Carmen.
+The textbook is Business Statistics 4th Edition, by N. Sharpe.
 E-book comes with My Stat Lab.